gzweigle/open-hybrid-piano/HELP.md

 Some header files include code that #define out functionality.
 Check the #defines in header files (for example stem_piano_ips2.h) to see if this happening.

+Some boards can be put into a special modes for TFT display.
+In these modes, notes may not play.
+Check the DIP switch positions.

 A buffer overflow in the firmware can lock-up the board.
 Check any changes to firmware that memory access is staying in proper ranges.

 If the Ethernet is not physically connected, the firmware may hang while trying to initialize the Ethernet.
 Try commenting out the Ethernet initialization code or try connecting an Ethernet cable to the board.